 It's certainly no secret to security professionals that passwords have their weaknesses: They're often forgotten, lost, and can be easily hacked with tools readily downloadable from the Internet.
-Consider the incident at Lincoln National Corp.,
+Consider the incident at Lincoln National Corp., where the financial services firm notified state authorities of a vulnerability uncovered within its portfolio management system: Users were sharing passwords and thereby jeopardizing the personal information of about 1.2 million customers.

 Shared passwords violated security policy